VtoroyChadaev/scapegoat-tree/Readme.md

 Instead, you can add values using files with data

-One can find examples in ./project/examples dir
+One can find examples in `./project/examples` directory

 **IMPORTANT**

-Files **must end** with ASCII DLE (data link escape, dec 16) symbol
+Files **must end** with ASCII DLE (data link escape, 16th in ASCII Table) symbol

 One can insert it using <C-p> (ctrl+p) combination

 ## How to test DS for time-complexity